encoredev/encore/docs/selfhosting/configure-infra.md

 - `handlers`: The time allocated for processing request handlers during the shutdown.

 ### 3. Authentication Methods Configuration
 Private endpoints will not require authentication if no authentication methods are specified.
-To secure private endpoints, you can configure authentication methods.
+This is typically fine when services are deployed on a private network such as a VPC.
+But sometimes you might need to connect to other services over the public internet, in which case you'll want to ensure private endpoints are only accessible to other backend services.
+To do that you can configure authentication methods.
 Encore currently supports authentication through a shared key, which you can specify in your infrastructure configuration file.
 ```json
 {